Revanth8/Feature-Engineering/README.md

-# Assignment for Hashing: Querying in Face Datasets
+# Hashing: Querying in Face Datasets